Terraform Provisioning Overview

 You can use Harness with Terraform in the following ways:

-• Dynamic infrastructure provisioning: you can provision the target infrastructure for a deployment as part of the stage's Environment settings, and then deploy to that provisioned infrastructure in the same stage.
+- Dynamic infrastructure provisioning: Provision the target infrastructure for a deployment as part of the stage's Environment settings, and then deploy to that provisioned infrastructure in the same stage.

-• Local provisioning: you can run configuration files on the Harness Delegate(s) installed in your environment.
+- Local provisioning: Run configuration files on the Harness Delegate(s) installed in your environment.

-• Terraform Cloud/Enterprise: you can run Terraform Cloud workspaces by connecting Harness to your Terraform Cloud account.
+- Terraform Cloud/Enterprise: Run Terraform Cloud workspaces by connecting Harness to your Terraform Cloud account.

-You can do all methods in the same stage if you want.
+You can use all methods in the same stage.

 Limitations